DizNicolasAmor/interviews-practice/RUST.md

 Procedural macros allow you to run code at compile time that operates over Rust syntax, both consuming and producing Rust syntax.

-### 33. Have you ever used Rust's code-generation capabilities to generate code for specific hardware architectures?
-If so, can you give an example of a project you worked on?
+### 33. Where Rust's code-generation capabilities to generate code for specific hardware architectures can be used?

+An example of a project where Rust's code-generation capabilities can be used to generate code for specific hardware architectures is `lumen`.
+Lumen is an implementation of the Erlang/OTP virtual machine that uses Rust to generate platform-specific code for its just-in-time (JIT) compiler.
+The Rust code generator is used to generate x86-64 machine code, which is then executed at runtime by the JIT compiler.
+This approach allows for high-performance code generation that can take advantage of the specific features of each hardware architecture, without sacrificing portability or safety.